andrei-dragan/Toy-Interpreter/README.md

 - logging information about each execution step inside external files
 - having besides a local stack, a global heap with a garbage collector
 - handling multi-threading
-- type-checking [update in the near future yet to come]
+- type-checking [update in the near future]